 Overlooking my home.

 I have also decided to mark the occasion by taking part in a bit of a birthday fad.
 A list writing exercise.
 A couple of my friends (looking at you Chelsea and Katie) have done this recently, and as a prolific list maker, I couldn’t resist joining in.
-I have therefore written a list of 38 things I’d like to accomplish between now and my 39th birthday.
+I have therefore written a list of 38 things I’d like to accomplish between my 38th and my 39th birthday.
 Some of them are from my existing bucket list, others are new, some will be pretty easy, others might be more difficult because they rely on external circumstance and a decent cash flow.

 So here we are, a bit of a muddly list, shared in no particular order… I’ll try and keep you updated throughout the year.